bikeshedder/deadpool/README.md

   - Enabled via the `managed` feature in your `Cargo.toml`

 - Unmanaged pool (`deadpool::unmanaged::Pool`)
-  - All objects either need to to be created by the user and added to the pool manually.
+  - All objects either need to be created by the user and added to the pool manually.
 It is also possible to create a pool from an existing collection of objects.
   - Enabled via the `unmanaged` feature in your `Cargo.toml`